Willow station (Pittsburgh)

-Willow is a station on the Overbrook branch of Pittsburgh Regional Transit's light rail network.
-It is located in Castle Shannon, Pennsylvania.
-It is a transfer point between the Red Line (serving Castle Shannon, Mt.
+Willow station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Baldwin Township, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+It is a transfer point between the Red Line at (serving Castle Shannon, Mt.
 Lebanon, Dormont, and Beechview) and the Blue and Silver Lines (serving Overbrook, Carrick, Bon Air, Bethel Park and Library).
 The station's name was derived from Willow Avenue, the street that runs parallel with and across the light rail.
 No parking is available at the site and because park and ride commuters can more conveniently reach the nearby Memorial Hall station, Willow almost exclusively serves nearby apartments and individuals switching trains.

 History

 Willow was opened in 2004, one of eight new platform equipped stations which replaced 33 streetcar style stops along the Overbrook branch.